Toxic Mold Overview

 Mold doesn't just cause illnesses in people.
 It can also cause significant damage to property.

-It's important to identify the signs of mold earlier.
+It's important to identify the signs of mold early.
 It's not just illnesses that you need to worry about.
 The structural integrity of a space can be compromised by mold.
 When the signs of mold have been identified, it's important that you contact a mold assessor to determine the nature of the problem.